 The Difference Between Thread Counts

 Typically, thread count is associated with another bedding factor: weave.
 Referring to the way yarn is woven together, this factor impacts both the texture of sheets and how cool or warm they keep sleepers.
 Featuring a three over, one under pattern, sateen weaves are a popular choice thanks to their silk-like feel.
 Additionally, sateen boasts a light sheen that adds style and interest to any space.
 Although sateen tends to be wrinkle resistant, it is a little heavier than other bedding options.
 As a result, sateen may not be the right option for hot sleepers and those who suffer from night sweats.
-As a general rule, the best sateen sheets are in the 600 to 800 range.

 If you prefer a more breathable sheet, percale may be the way to go.
 With its one over, one under weave, percale has a crisp, fresh feel that’s perfect for warm weather.
 Additionally, this fabric is moisture wicking, so you don’t have to worry about waking up in a pool of sweat on hot nights.
-Typically, percale sheets have a lower thread count than sateen.
-Look for products in the 300 to 400 range.

 What is the Ideal Thread Count for Egyptian Cotton Sheets?